GOVTNZ/web-standards/guidance/assessment/tests/a11y/axe.md

 5. Review the violations, noting and recording the individual failures and their causes.

 7. Remember to resize your browser window and test at the other viewport sizes.
-If there is no change to page content or layout, record ‘no change’ and don’t test for that viewport.
+If there is no change to page content or layout, record ‘no change' and don't test for that viewport.